Rock That 4C Natural Hair Type!

 The harder your 4c hair is to manage, the less likely it is to grow.
-For your hair to grow, you’ll not only want to moisturize your hair, but you’ll wan to ensure that your hair is conditioned often.
-You can also grow 4c hair by eating healthily, and drinking plenty of water.
+For your hair to grow, you’ll not only want to moisturize your hair, but you’ll want to ensure that your hair is conditioned often.
+You can also grow 4c hair by eating healthily and drinking plenty of water.
 The healthier your body is, the easier it will be to grow your hair to your desired length.

-Most cases, you’ll want to stick to natural remedies to grow your hair.
+In most cases, you’ll want to stick to natural remedies to grow your hair.
 A lot of people propose hair pills, but it is never recommended you take anything you’ve never tried.

-If you feel like you’re at your wits end, try visiting a professional that can tell you what to do.
+If you feel like you’re at your wit's end, try visiting a professional that can tell you what to do.
 When I went to visit a dermatologist and a stylist, I was able to figure out what my hair needed to grow.
 After that, my hair has been growing ever since!

 Why does 4C natural hair grow slowly?

 One thing most bloggers and YouTubers are unaware of is the common characteristics of many 4c naturals and their scalp skin.

 The scalp skin is a topic only Trichologist, Dermatologist, and Cosmetologist can educate you on.

 As a licensed Cosmetologist, I have come across many 4c naturals with dry and tight scalp skin.